How to Build a Donkey®

 Step 6: Attach Camera

 Slip the camera into the slot, cable end first.
-However, be careful not to push on the camera lens and instead press the board. donkey
+However, do not to push on the camera lens and instead press the board. donkey

-If you need to remove the camera the temptation is to push on the lens, instead push on the connector as is shown in these pictures.
+The temptation is to push on the lens if you need to remove the camera, but do not push on the camera lens; instead push on the connector as is shown in these pictures.

 donkey donkey